+'''

-DIRECT_TEMPLATES = ['index', 'categories', 'authors', 'archives']
+DIRECT TEMPLATES = ['index', 'authors', 'categories', 'tags', 'archives']

+'''

 List of templates that are used directly to render content.
-Typically direct templates are used to generate index pages for collections of content (e.g., tags and category index pages).
-If the tag and category collections are not needed, set DIRECT_TEMPLATES = ['index', 'archives']
+Typically direct templates are used to generate index pages for collections of content (e.g., category and tag index pages).
+If the author, category and tag collections are not needed, set DIRECT_TEMPLATES = ['index', 'archives']